secretstartups/handbook/blog/release-posts/index.html.md

 ### Adding, editing, or removing merged content blocks after the 22nd

-This section is for release 16.5 and prior.
-For release 16.6 and onwards please see the next section [Release 16.6 and onwards - Adding, editing, or removing merged content blocks after the release date](#adding-editing-removoing-after-release-date).
+This section is for releases up to and including 16.5.
+For releases 16.6 and later, see [Release 16.6 and later - Adding, editing, or removing merged content blocks after the release date](#adding-editing-removing-after-release-date-166).
 {: .alert .alert-gitlab-orange}

 You can make changes to the release post after it's live to make edits to feature content blocks.